matthewferguson/DataFlowFunnelCD/README.md

 # DataFlowFunnelCD

-Required : Xcode 12.x and newer, Swift 5.x and newer, iOS 13.X, 14.X SDK and newer.
+Built For : Xcode 12.x and newer, Swift 5.x and newer, iOS 13.X SDK, 14.X SDK, M1 (Apple Silicon) macOS 11 and greater ( target 'x86_64-apple-ios-macabi') .
 Testing for iOS 12 and 11 has not occurred, but might be added in the future.
+Testing for macOS 10 and Intel based devices has not occurred, but might be added in the future.

 DataFlowFunnelCD is a Swift Package used for two main Architecture purposes.
 1) Manage Core Data contention (multi-threaded) issues when saving two separate NSManagedObjects ( CRUD operations).
 2) Solves the problem of referencing the NSPersistentContainer from anywhere in the bundle.
 Anywhere includes frameworks, other swift packages, and traditional bundle access.